frictionlessdata/website/site/people/README.md

 <big><strong>People working on the Frictionless Data project.</strong></big>

 Frictionless Data is a collective effort made by many amazing people working on various projects.
-We're a group of programming engineers, data scientists, and, in general, people who are interested in working towards a fair, free and open future.
+We're a group of programming engineers, data scientists, community builders, and, in general, people who are interested in working towards a fair, free and open future.

 :::tip
 There are many ways to join the movement.
 If you are interested in working on Frictionless Data don't hesitate and contact the Frictionless Team using any available contact provided on this site.